spf13/viper/README.md

 > ## Viper v2 feedback
-> Viper is heading towards v2 and needs _**your**_ input.
-Please take some giving us some feedback: https://forms.gle/R6faU74qPRPAzchZ9
+> Viper is heading towards v2 and we would love to hear what _**you**_ would like to see in it.
+Share your thoughts here: https://forms.gle/R6faU74qPRPAzchZ9
 >
 > **Thank you!**